Dining at Disney’s Wilderness Lodge is always a treat. The resort offers several different restaurants worth the trip over for a meal.

 Even the sign at the entrance warns about the “goings-on” of the dining experience.
 With that being said, this is a fun and extremely family-friendly dining choice at Wilderness Lodge.

 Our family recently had breakfast at Whispering Canyon Cafe.
-The menu mainly consists of a variety of breakfast-style skillets and different egg preparations.
+The menu mainly consists of various breakfast-style skillets and different egg preparations.

 We had participated in a character breakfast at ‘Ohana the day before.
 For the record, we enjoyed the experience, food offerings, and price here at Whispering Canyon better than ‘Ohana.